-ASHA sets store by visiting refugees and asylum seekers in their home whether it is a room in a shared house or a flat.
-Recent research mapped the service provision for asylum seekers in Stoke.
-It revealed significant evidence that house visits to asylum-seekers and especially those most vulnerable and isolated, are an effective way to identify issues and areas where more support is needed as well as delivering targeted care and guidance and that ‘the material and emotional support that these visits offer is invaluable and in many cases vital for some’.
+Asha sets store by visiting refugees and asylum seekers where they live, whether it is a room in a shared house or a flat.
+Recent research mapping the service provision for asylum seekers in Stoke has revealed significant evidence that house visits to asylum seekers and especially those most vulnerable and isolated, are an effective way to identify issues and areas where more support is needed.
+This approach also delivers targeted care and guidance, with material and emotional support that can prove invaluable in many cases and vital for some.

 Asha began a Befriending project in April 2018 as part of it’s outreach services to men, women and families seeking asylum.
 For many that is a long and difficult process, however being befriended by someone from the local community can play a pivotal role in this journey.